Please enter your email in order to download this publication.

 Effective PM is the result of an easy to use process, built to achieve a specific purpose, based on proven science and with clear accountability for execution.
 Your company will have that effective process if they complete three powerful steps:

-1. Create the Foundation
+1. Create The Foundation

 It’s helpful to remember that performance management has no independent right to exist.
 It’s a solution created to solve a specific business problem.
-In too many companies, however, it’s installed by default with either no clear goal, or every possible goal, in mind.
+In too many companies, however, it’s installed by default with either no clear goal or every possible goal, in mind.

 When we ask our clients to state the goal of their performance management process, we typically hear either nervous laughter or a list of three or four competing objectives.
-It should align individual’s goals with the company’s goals.
+It should align an individual’s goals with the company’s goals.

 It should develop employees.
 It should drive rewards.
 It should encourage coaching.